 Health Benefits of Routine

 Northwestern Medicine shares the health benefits of having routines.
-They describe how routines lead to stress management/less anxiety, better sleep, stronger health, and it positively impacts others around you.
+They describe how routines lead to stress management/less anxiety, better sleep, stronger health, and it positively impact others around you.

 Laura Vanderkam, a best-selling author, explains after multiple studies that planning every moment of your day leads to higher life satisfaction.
 You can even plan the fun times or moments of freedom and feel excited knowing what’s to come.

-Has sleeping in on the weekends ever thrown your body off or you felt sluggish?
+With that, has sleeping in on the weekends ever thrown your body off, or have you felt sluggish?
 That’s because your body clock is used to your weekly routine.
 And while “routine” sometimes holds an undesirable connotation, it doesn’t have to be boring!
-Below you’ll see tips to making your self-care morning routine fun and something to forever look forward to 🙂
+Below you’ll see tips for making your self-care morning routine fun and something to look forward to 🙂

 How to Create Your Morning Success